Stewards of the Land

 Fall – cooking greens, sweet potatoes, garlic, winter squash, apples

-Please contact the farm office for more information and to sign up.
+Please contact the farm office or visit our website for more information and to sign up.

 Slavery in Rhode Island